 Electric vehicle charging station on the street

-There are around 42,000 charge points across England in over 15,500 locations.
+As of October 2021, there are around 42,000 charge points across England in over 15,500 locations.
 Average electricity rate in the UK is around 17p per kWh.
 Therefore, to charge a 60kWh electric car, it will cost between £9.00 and £9.90 and for 200 miles.
 Depending on the charging station and the car, you can fully charge your car in a few hours or less.
 For example, for a typical electric car with 60kWh battery, it takes around 7-8 hours to charge with a 7kW charging point.
 If you use a rapid charger with 50kW, you can add up to 100 miles in just 35 minutes.

 It is possible to find free stations around supermarkets, shopping centers, hotels and car parks.
 However, there could be a limit on the time for charging or you might need to be a customer in the supermarket, for instance.

 Electric vehicle charging station at home

 Charging your electric car at home can be a convenient solution.
 There are green energy suppliers that offer good tariffs for customers that own electric cars.
 First, you need to install a charging station at your home.
 If you are planning to do so, you can benefit from the government’s Electric Vehicle Homecharge Scheme, which is a 75% contribution to the price of installation and up to £350.

 If you plan to charge your car at home, it is best to choose a specific electric vehicle energy tariff.
 There are energy suppliers in the UK who offer energy tariff plans made for households with electric cars.
 Before choosing your energy supplier you should consider how many times a month you are charging your car, not how long it takes for your car to be fully-charged.
 Also, check out which energy suppliers offer a night tariff.
 If you tend to charge your car at night to have it ready for the work day, this could save you additional costs.